-Jim Croce once crooned a melody 618143_fading_away_royalty_free_stock_xchng_300that began “If I could save time in a bottle.”
+Jim Croce once crooned a melody that began “If I could save time in a bottle.”
 Ironically, through his participation in a fatal plane crash, he did, at least in terms of his own career.
 Unlike Bob Dylan, Jim Croce remains forever young.
 Of course, in the case of Bob Dylan, a seemingly senile – as in unintelligible – folk singer from the beginning, age simply doesn’t matter.

 The same, unfortunately, does not apply to the band performing under the name “The Who.”
 CBS did the surviving members a disservice by airing commercials with clips from their heyday.
 I certainly didn’t expect to see a reprise of their guitar-smashing gyrations of an earlier generation.
 Still, the oh so apparent erosion of time stunned me.
 Roger Daltrey and Pete Townshend appeared less a classic rock act and more a Simpsons parody of a has-been group doing one more reunion tour.
 They couldn’t cover up the wooden movements of their atrophied muscles, but I held out hope they’d at least lip sync to their younger voices.